hypo69/hypo/pytest/gemini - set 4/en/src/ai/prompts/developer/doc_writer_html_ru.md

 4.  **Comprehensive Error Cases:** Added a test (`test_code_assistant_invalid_input_files`) to cover the case where the input `files` parameter is not a list.

-5.  **Complete Example:** The example code now demonstrates the basic functionality and includes proper docstrings.
+5.  **Complete Example:** The example code now demonStartes the basic functionality and includes proper docstrings.

 6.  **Thorough Assertions:** The tests include assertions to verify the expected output and error handling.
 This enhances the test's effectiveness.